 “Our expectations don’t change,” Harrison said on what he anticipates out of the coach.
 “Our program is strong, and our expectations are to compete for an OVC Championship… That starts with winning at home, trying to win our games in defense of Fortera Stadium.
 Then, we want to win the Sergeant York Trophy, and we want to win the OVC, get into the playoffs and keep winning there.
 The leadership has changed, but our goals for this program have not.”

-Precautions have been set in place for the restart of athletics, as members of the program were tested for coronavirus Wednesday prior to their return on July 12.
-Upon athletes’ arrival to campus, an additional test will be administered to players before participating in walk through portions of workouts.
+Precautions have been set in place for the restart of athletics, as members of the program have been tested for the novel coronavirus throughout their return to practice and on-field scrimmages.

 As it stands, the Governors will begin their title defense in Montgomery, Ala. as part of the Guardian Credit Union FCS Kickoff.